rpuch/rpuch.github.io/_posts/2019-08-28-handling-sse-errors-in-spring-webflux.md

 But what if an exception occur somewhere at the database level?

-You model this situation with `.thenReturn(Flux.error(new RuntimeException("Oops)))` and... you don't see anything 'erroneous' in your test!
+You model this situation with `.thenReturn(Flux.error(new RuntimeException("Oops)))` and... you don't see anything 'erroneous' in your test output!
 How come?

 Well, when a stream channel between a user agent and a server is already established, the response is already committed, so you just cannot change the response code when an exception is encountered *inside* the reactive